PaperTriangle/Sonic-3-AIR-Mods/README.md

 Simple mod to make Eggman flee left at the end of CNZ2.
 This is intended for people who use a mod to restore the OG zone order so it make more logical sense that Eggman flees in the direction of his Flying Battery.

 ## Fire Breath on the Edge
 It always kind of bugged me that Fire Breath has a space behind it in AIZ1.

-This was adjusted in Origins, and looking through the AIR Scripts there was a commented out line from what looked like an attempt to fix this.

-So I decided to try and implement this myself!
-I have added a setting for if you want the cut-scene positioning to change.
-(I liked it where it was tbh...)
+This mod moves the boss closer to the edge to remove the safe space.
+Also includes a setting for if you want the cut-scene positioning to be closer to the edge, since I like it not being right on the edge during the cutscene.

-This should also work if you run the game at other resolutions with a mod like the **Classic Mode Sample Mod** or **Screen Resolution+**.
-However, I did not test every resolution case.

 ## Where's Robo
 Simple rawdata mod to replace the object layout of SSZ so the first Eggrobo badnik jetpacks in a little earlier to actually show up in the stage at the wider resolution of Sonic 3 AIR.